DizNicolasAmor/interviews-practice/CSS.md

 The `display: inline` elements stay inline with its neghboring content.
 Things like a span would render imperceptable to the user because it stays within the content.
 This model is horizontally biased.

+### Inline-Block

+This property takes the benefits of both block and inline-level elements.

+Syntax: `.box { display: inline-block; }`

+- You will be able to apply `width` and `height` to elements, which we cannot do with inline elements.
+- You can also place those elements side by side, which we cannot do with block-level elements.

 ### Flex

 It is also called a `flexible box model`.
 It is a layout model that provides an easy and clean way to arrange items within a container.
 Flexbox was created for small-scale layouts.
 It is responsive and mobile-friendly.